 Olaparib (Lynparza) is a targeted therapy approved by the Food and Drug Administration.
-It treats metastatic breast cancer that is either hormone receptor-positive and HER2-negative, or triple-negative, in people with an inherited BRCA gene mutation who have already been treated with chemotherapy.
+It is used to treat early-stage or metastatic breast cancer that is either hormone receptor-positive and HER2-negative, or triple-negative, in people with an inherited BRCA gene mutation who have already been treated with chemotherapy.

-Olaparib is the first PARP inhibitor to be approved in breast cancer.
-It is also the first medicine approved specifically for people who have breast cancer and a BRCA mutation.
-It was approved for use in ovarian cancer in December 2014.
+Olaparib was the first PARP inhibitor to be FDA approved in breast cancer.
+It was also the first medicine approved specifically for people who have breast cancer and an inherited (also called germline) BRCA mutation.
+The FDA initially approved it for use in ovarian cancer in 2014.
+Olaparib is now used to treat breast, pancreatic, and prostate cancers as well.

-In a clinical trial, researchers found that participants who took olaparib went about 3 months longer without the cancer growing or spreading than participants who got standard chemotherapy.
+In a clinical trial, researchers found that participants with metastatic breast cancer who took olaparib went about 3 months longer without the cancer growing or spreading than participants who got standard chemotherapy.
 The cancer was also about twice as likely to shrink in those who took olaparib.

-The only way to know if you were born with a BRCA mutation is to get genetic testing.
-This testing is done using a blood, saliva or cheek-swab test.
-If you are interested in genetic testing, talk to your doctor.
+The only way to know if you were born with a BRCA mutation is to get genetic testing for an inherited mutation.
+This testing is done using a blood, saliva, or cheek-swab test.
+The FDA recently approved the BRACAnalysis CDx test for people with high-risk, early-stage HER2-negative breast cancer who have not had genetic testing for an inherited mutation.
+This faster turnaround test can identify people with the BRCA gene mutation who may benefit from olaparib.
+If you are interested in this test or in genetic testing in general, talk with your doctor.

 In a clinical trial, researchers found olaparib had fewer serious side effects overall than standard chemotherapy.
 Its most common serious side effects are low blood cell counts, which can cause fatigue and increase the risk of infection.
 Rarely, low blood cells counts while taking PARP inhibitors are a sign of serious problems in the bone marrow, areas of fatty tissue in the bones in which blood cells are made.
 Because of this, your health care providers should do blood tests before you begin treatment with olaparib, and throughout your treatment with it.